1jour1vin

 Wine rated (2013 guide) 97/100

-The purity of the Botrytis in this wine is impressive, with dried fruits such as apple and mango.
-It then offers a spicy character.
-The wine is full-bodied and very smooth, but it is incredibly fresh and lively.
+The purity of the Botrytis in this wine is impressive, with dried fruit notes like apple and mango.
+It then reveals a spicy character.
+The wine is full-bodied and very sweet, yet incredibly fresh and lively.
 Such class and elegance.
 A perfectly crafted wine.
 Everything is in its place.
 It displays a captivating delicacy and intensity.

 Yves Beck